ArhanChaudhary/everyone/README.md

 Your eyes don't deceive you.
 This repository has exactly 100,000 contributors! **If you are on GitHub mobile, the number may not appear.
 You have to view this repository through GitHub's web UI.**

-Though, you probably see a number close to 99,986 contributors.
-This is because the rest are represented by 14 icons right above that number.
-In the case that you see a bit less than 99,986 contributors, I think it's because changing email addresses can cause the exact number to fluctuate.
+Though, you probably see a number less than 100,000.
+I think it's because changing email addresses can cause the exact number to fluctuate.

 # ...
 How